- The National Autistic Society has a page about diagnosis for children. Click icon on the left to view.

-- Here is a guide offers several pages that take you through the journey to diagnosis.
+- Ambitious about Autism offers several pages that take you through the journey to diagnosis.
 Click picture on the right to browse.
 It includes a couple of video clips from autism mums.
-The picture is of Wendy.

 - The basis for deciding whether someone is autistic was revised in 2013.
 It can be found in a large document known as DSM-5, for short.
 Here is an easy-reading summary of The changes made.

 - Social development history assessment is a bit of a mouthful.
 What is it?

 - Once you have a diagnosis you might still have questions.
 See Confused about diagnosis.

 Lincoln support group PAACT has published a letter, dated August 2017, about diagnosing in Lincolnshire.
 It mentions an audit of the process and pathway.
 It also touches on referral by a doctor or school.